Italki Language Challenge – Russian (Part 2)

 Finally, my Russian course is coming to an end.
 I know the time is too short for anyone to reach fluency, means to understand news article or to converse without switching to another language.
 However, with the right learning technique and focus on only certain topics, you can learn the most within the shortest time.

 My tutor didn't speak much English, so that is an advantage to immerse myself into the language, just like when you live in the country or the society of your target language.
 Besides, I also familiarize myself with Russian through frequent listening to language audio or songs.

 Repetition is importantEvery time we had the lesson, my tutor always repeated the previous lessons briefly.
-The purpose is absolutely to refresh my mind so that I won’t forget what I have learnt.
+The purpose is absolutely to refresh my mind so that I won’t forget what I have learned.
 She sometimes repeated it at the beginning of the lesson, and sometimes at the end of the lesson.

-One of many important methods is to repeat.
+One of the many important methods is to repeat.
 The more you see the words, the more you become familiar with it.
 In fact, our daily conversation actually comprises of many repeated topics, such as asking time or shopping.

 Therefore, if you want to impress anyone with your language skill, the easiest way to do is to learn daily conversation phrases over and over again.
 You can find these phrases easily in any travel phrasebooks, or you can even make your own.
-Pick only phrases that you use frequently from the book, or ask someone who know your target language to translate.
+Pick only phrases that you use frequently from the book, or ask someone who knows your target language to translate.

 Express yourselfExpressing how you feel in your target language might be easier than asking the question to someone else.
-That's because first person and second person pronouns are used much more frequently than third person pronouns in many phrasebooks.
+That's because the first person and second person pronouns are used much more frequently than third person pronouns in many phrasebooks.

 First person pronoun is "I" for singular, for example, I want, I can, I shall, etc., and "we" for the plural.
 Second person pronoun is "you" for both formal and informal.
 Third person pronouns are "he/she/it" and "they".
 These pronouns differ among languages